• Skip to primary navigation

 For this cathedral, I prefer the side views to the façade.
 The bows and arrows are splendid.

-Inside, don’t miss the gothic choir and all its colorful windows.
+Inside, don’t miss the Gothic choir with its colorful windows.

 • Location